-We have recommended that the HSE should consider funding pembrolizumab if cost effectiveness (value for money) can be improved.
+We recommend that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.
 The HSE will consider our recommendation and make the final decision about reimbursement (funding).
 When making the funding decision, the HSE will also consider the additional criteria outlined in the Health (Pricing and Supply of Medical Goods) Act 2013.